PortLLM: Personalizing Evolving Large Language Models with Training-Free and Portable Model Patches

 \section{Related Works}

 \paragraph{\textbf{Large Language Models (LLMs).}} LLMs have transformed natural language processing, enabling models to perform complex tasks with remarkable accuracy and generalization.
 Models like GPT-3~\citep{brown2020languagemodelsfewshotlearners}, BERT~\citep{devlin2019bertpretrainingdeepbidirectional}, and T5~\citep{raffel2023exploringlimitstransferlearning} have set benchmarks across a range of NLP tasks, from translation and summarization to question answering and text generation~\citep{vaswani2023attentionneed, zhang2020pegasuspretrainingextractedgapsentences, rajpurkar2016squad100000questionsmachine}.
-More recently, models like Llama~\citep{touvron2023llama, dubey2024llama}, Mistral~\citep{jiang2023mistral}, and Gemma~\citep{team2024gemma} have pushed the boundaries further by optimizing both performance and computational efficiency.
-Llama was particularly notable for achieving state-of-the-art results with smaller model size, emphasizing that scaling down can still maintain performance.
-Mistral improves upon this by offering more efficient training methods, allowing faster training times without sacrificing model quality.
-Similarly, Gemma leverages architectural innovations to enhance model training and inference, focusing on reducing resource requirements while maintaining strong performance.
-Despite these advances, the computational demands for pretraining LLMs remain extremely high.
-Training large models requires weeks of computation on high-performance hardware, and continuous pretraining—to keep models updated with the latest data—adds further complexity and cost~\citep{brown2020languagemodelsfewshotlearners}.
-Even after pretraining, the process of fine-tuning these models for specific downstream tasks remains resource-intensive, making the deployment of LLMs at scale a significant challenge~\citep{raffel2023exploringlimitstransferlearning}.
-This cost barrier continues to limit the accessibility and widespread adoption of LLMs across diverse applications.
-In this paper, we propose a training-free solution that enables the seamless transfer of personalized knowledge across evolving LLMs, reducing the need for costly fine-tuning and enhancing accessibility.
+More recently, models like Llama~\citep{touvron2023llama, dubey2024llama}, Mistral~\citep{jiang2023mistral}, and Gemma~\citep{team2024gemma} have pushed the boundaries further by optimizing both performance and computational efficiency. \rebuttal{LLama, Mistral, and Gemma represent recent advances in LLM architectures, each offering improvements in efficiency and performance.
+However, even with such improvements, the performance on domain-specific downstream tasks is subpar, making fine-tuning necessary.
+In this paper, we propose a training-free solution that enables the seamless transfer of personalized knowledge across evolving LLMs, reducing the need for costly fine-tuning and enhancing accessibility.}